-So, you’ve created a new plant-based dish and have just added it to your menu.
-Now, you’re planning on using this delightful creation to attract more diners to your restaurant – especially those who are on meat-free diets.
+Now, all that’s left is to use your delightful creations to attract more diners to your restaurant – especially those who are on meat-free diets.

-Before you start producing posters and social media content about how amazing your new meat-free dish is, have a look at our list of DOs and DON’Ts for promoting your plant-based dishes.
+Before you start producing posters and social media content about how amazing your new meat-free dish is, have a look at our 7 tips on how to promote your plant-based dishes.

 Did you know the majority of diners who choose plant-based meat dishes are actually omnivores?
 In fact, our studies show that over 90% of diners who eat The Vegetarian Butcher’s plant-based meats identify as “meat eaters”.